- How to start a program

 The sharing economy is bringing about new solutions for community composters who want a little more feedstock, or consumers who do not have access to food waste composting.

-Share Waste is an application that can help connect small-scale composters with people who have small amounts of material they would like to have composted.
+Share Waste and Make Soil are online platforms that connect small-scale composters with people who have small amounts of material they would like to have composted.

 Achieving feedstock balance